Does Invoice Factoring Make Sense for My Business?

 Factoring is an excellent tool for short-term cash shortages, launching marketing campaigns, or facilitating capital projects and growth initiatives during a few quarters or half-year.
 However, factoring requires time, effort, and resources from the selling company:

-- The company selling invoices to prepare documentation for the factor
+- The company sells invoices to prepare documentation for the factor

-- There is a potential for bad debt from the factor not collecting all payments if at recourse versus non-recourse
+- There is a potential for a bad debt from the factor of not collecting all payments if at recourse versus non-recourse

-- Invoice factoring services only solves cash flow issues, unless you use it to take supplier discounts or grow top line
+- Invoice factoring services only solve cash flow issues unless you use them to take supplier discounts or grow top line.

 How to Pick an A/R Factoring Company